vrash/Slartibartfast/README.md

 ### Values I deeply care about
-- Customer Obsession: Building products start and end with customers
+- Customer Obsession: I care deeply about going the extra mile for customers.
+Building products start and end with customers
-- Empathy: Products are built by people for people.
+- Empathy: Products are built by humans for humans (mostly).
 I care about empathy at every stage in that process.
-- Ownership: Own successes and failures passionately
+- Ownership: I like to own successes and failures passionately
-- Leadership: Lead from the front.
-Listen before speaking.
-- Honesty: Always tell the truth, no matter how awkward.
+- Clarity: I will strive for bringing clarity to everything.
+(You'll hear me say this word the most)
+- Humility: I am confident but will always default to being humble
+- Learning: I am always looking to learn and at doing things better

 ### Who am I ?
 My name is Vrashabh Irde.
 Hi! :)

-I have close to 11 years of desktop/backend/mobile programming of which 6+ years managing other people like me.
+I have 11 years of desktop/backend/mobile programming of which, 6+ years of managing other people like me.
 I've worked at small and large companies before, but I am really enjoying working with challenges that come with growing at scale.
 I've learnt more from failure (stint at ImagineK12 (Now a part of Y-Combinator)), than I have from success.
 But, I have found my calling in being an engineering leader of people for the last 6+ years.

-I am currently a senior [engineering manager](https://medium.com/carwow-product-engineering/the-engineering-manager-readme-a0d398f46e82) at [carwow](www.carwow.co.uk), a tech startup in London.
+I am currently the head of engineering at [carwow](www.carwow.co.uk), a tech startup in London.
 I moved here from Amazon in Edinburgh where I lead a ML team in advertising.

 My core interests lie in:

 - Building great engineering teams and creating launchpads for engineers